-The condensed combined financial statements include the accounts of the Company and certain other assets and liabilities that have been historically held at the Varian corporate level but are specifically identifiable and attributable to the Company.
-The condensed combined financial statements include allocation of certain Varian corporate expenses including costs of information technology, human resources, accounting, legal, facilities, insurance, treasury and other corporate and infrastructure services.
-In addition, allocated costs include research and development expenses from Varian's scientific research facility.
-These costs have been allocated to the Company on the basis of direct usage when identifiable, with the remainder allocated on a pro-rata basis of revenue, headcount or other systematic measures that reflect utilization of services provided to or benefits received by the Company.
+The condensed consolidated financial statements include the accounts of the Company and certain other assets and liabilities that were historically held at the Varian corporate level but are specifically identifiable and attributable to the Company.
+Prior to the separation and distribution, the condensed consolidated financial statements included allocations of certain Varian corporate expenses, including costs of information technology, human resources, accounting, legal, facilities, insurance, treasury and other corporate and infrastructure services.
+In addition, allocated costs included research and development expenses from Varian's scientific research facility.
+Prior to the separation, these costs were allocated to the Company on the basis of direct usage when identifiable or other systematic measures that reflect utilization of services provided to or benefits received by the Company.
 The Company considers the expense allocation methodology and results to be reasonable for all periods presented.

-These condensed combined financial statements and the accompanying notes are unaudited and should be read in conjunction with the combined financial statements for the years ended 2016, 2015 and 2014 included in the Company's Registration Statement on Form 10, which was filed with the Securities and Exchange Commission on January 12, 2017 (the "Form 10").
+These condensed consolidated financial statements and the accompanying notes are unaudited and should be read in conjunction with the combined financial statements for the fiscal years ended 2016, 2015 and 2014 included in the Company's Registration Statement on Form 10, which was filed with the Securities and Exchange Commission on January 12, 2017 (the "Form 10").

-The condensed combined financial position, results of operations, comprehensive earnings and cash flows of the Company may not be indicative of its results had it been a separate stand-alone entity during the periods presented, nor are the results stated herein indicative of what the Company's financial position, results of operations, comprehensive earnings and cash flows may be in the future.
+The condensed consolidated financial position, results of operations, comprehensive earnings, statements of equity, and cash flows of the Company may not be indicative of its results had it been a separate stand-alone entity during the periods presented.

-Prior to the distribution, the Company was dependent upon Varian for its working capital and financing requirements, as Varian uses a centralized approach to cash management and financing of its operations.
+Prior to the separation, the Company was dependent upon Varian for its working capital and financing requirements, as Varian uses a centralized approach to cash management and financing of its operations.
 Financial transactions relating to the Company were accounted for through the net parent investment account.
 Cash and cash equivalents held by Varian were not allocated to the Company.
-Cash and cash equivalents included in the Condensed Combined Balance Sheets primarily reflects cash and cash equivalents from acquired entities that are specifically attributable to the Company.
-Varian's debt has not been allocated to the Company for any of the periods presented, since the Company is not the legal obligor of the debt.
-Varian's debt was utilized for corporate activities that benefited all businesses, and, therefore, interest expense relating to Varian's corporate borrowings has been allocated to the Company.
-Interest expense and interest income have been allocated based on the Company's total assets as a percentage of total assets of Varian.

-Net parent investment, which includes retained earnings, represents Varian's interest in the recorded net assets of the Company.
-All transactions between the Company and Varian have been included in the accompanying condensed combined financial statements.
-All intercompany transactions are considered to be effectively settled for cash and are reflected as a component of financing activities as net transfers from (to) Varian in the Condensed Combined Statements of Cash Flows at the time the transactions are recorded.
+All transactions between the Company and Varian prior to the separation have been included in the accompanying condensed consolidated financial statements.
+All intercompany transactions while the Company operated as part of Varian were considered to be effectively settled for cash and are reflected as a component of financing activities as net transfers from (to) Varian in the condensed consolidated statements of cash flows at the time the transactions were recorded.

-Net parent investment in the Condensed Combined Balance Sheets and Statements of Equity represents Varian's historical investment in the Company, the net effect of transactions with and allocations from Varian and the Company's accumulated earnings.
+Net parent investment in the condensed consolidated balance sheets and statements of equity represents Varian's historical investment in the Company, the net effect of transactions with and allocations from Varian and the Company's accumulated earnings.